Analysis | McEnany’s attempt to rationalize Trump’s conflicting coronavirus claims didn’t work

 The reason those dates are useful as benchmarks is because of what we now know Trump was saying privately during the same period.

 On March 18, the Centers for Disease Control and Prevention released a preliminary report evaluating the risk posed by the virus to people relative to their age groups.
-That research showed that, contrary to Trump’s assertions that the elderly bore most of the brunt of the virus, two out of every five hospitalizations was among those ages 20 to 54.
+That research showed that, contrary to Trump’s assertions that the elderly bore most of the brunt of the virus, 2 out of every 5 hospitalizations were among those ages 20 to 54.
 A fifth of hospitalizations occurred among those ages 20 to 44 alone.

-“Now it’s turning out it’s not just old people,” Trump told The Post’s Bob Woodward in an interview March 19.
+“Now it’s turning out it’s not just old people,” Trump told The Washington Post’s Bob Woodward in an interview March 19.
 “But just today, and yesterday, some startling facts came out.
 It’s not just old, older.
 Young people, too, plenty of young people.”

 By May, with Trump eager to reopen the economy and, therefore, get kids back in school, he was explicitly downplaying the risk to children again.

-“[Schools] have to be open,” Trump said in an interview.
+Schools “have to be open,” Trump said in an interview.
 “It has very little impact on young people.
 Almost none.
-Now there’s a very unusual phenomenon with very, very few tiny percentage, and you’ve been reading about that.
+Now there’s a very unusual phenomenon with very, very few, tiny percentage, and you’ve been reading about that.
 But outside of that, we can’t close a whole school system, because you lose more people in an accident in two days.
 We can’t close our whole country over that."

 The argument Trump was making was apparently that young people are more likely to die in accidents than from the virus.